CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/configuration.md

 ## Shared Configuration Sources

 - Deployment and infrastructure configuration: `settings/.env`
-- Application behavior configuration: `settings/configurations.json`
+- Runtime application settings: the singleton `application_settings` database row, managed through the Settings API
+- Static inference catalogue: typed definitions in `app/server/configurations/inference_models.py`
 - Tracked first-run environment template: `settings/.env.example`

 The environment file is not a second application-settings store.
-Inference policy, job polling, feature flags, and the global seed are read from `settings/configurations.json`; deployment values and database connection values are read from `settings/.env`.
+Deployment, database connection, and secret values continue to come from `settings/.env`.
+The four user-editable application values and the two hidden runtime policy values are read from the database.
+The reviewed model catalogue is immutable typed application code; it is not loaded from a runtime file.

+The Alembic upgrade that introduced `application_settings` is the only legacy reader for the former JSON application configuration.
+It imports the existing values once, then the obsolete file is removed.
+Normal startup, the Settings API, desktop packaging, and runtime services do not read or recreate it.

 ## Packaged desktop configuration